Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Watching TV is not exactly an original language learning trick, but I have to admit that it works.
 Obviously you will have to hit a certain threshold of fluency in your Italian learning journey in order to watch Italian TV, but once you achieve that level of fluency, this hack (like the other I’ve suggested) really works.

-Honestly, you may feel ridiculous watching Italian television shows made for kids, but they are shockingly effective to learn Italian.
+Honestly, you may feel ridiculous watching television shows made for kids, but they are shockingly effective for learning Italian.

 In terms of where to find these types of toddler shows, I would suggest checking YouTube.
 There are a lot of free shows on this Google-based platform.
 Sometimes the picture quality is a little suspect, and it can be tough to nail down complete episodes, but they do exist on YouTube.

 Also, another savvy trick is to turn on closed captioning.
 This is another next level trick that really works.
-That was especially helpful for me to learn Italian.
+That was especially helpful for me.
 After a while, you’ll want to turn off the subtitles to focus on listening to the Italian language, but that will come in time.

 A Trip Abroad To Italy